 Somers Town Future Neighbourhood Healthy School Streets consultation

 Thank you to everyone who took the time to share their views.
-We had over 30 responses and following the consultation, we have made the decision to implement the proposed changes as a trial.
+We had over 30 responses and following the consultation, we have made the decision to make the Healthy School Streets permanent.

 Files: